srobo/website/_events/sr2025/kickstart.md

 We will also be live streaming the event for those unable to attend in person.

 Places in the competition will be confirmed in advance of Kickstart.
-If you haven't already done so, you can [register your interest][register-interest].
+If you haven't already done so, you can [sign up][register-interest] now.
+We expect to confirm places towards the latter half of September.
+Places are limited, so sign up soon to avoid disappointment.

 Please [let us know][teams-contact] if your plans change regarding your attendance at Kickstart.